 - Coverage: The coverage of AT&T is good and its speed is fast but still falls behind those of Verizon and T-Mobile.
 However, if you live in cities, you can rely on AT&T coverage.

-- Overall: AT&T is spot on when it comes to the basic of wireless network.
-But, the prices of their individual data plans is rather too expensive but still offers good value for money when you’re on the family plan.
+- Overall: AT&T is spot on when it comes to the basics of wireless networks.
+But, the prices of their individual data plans are rather too expensive but still offer good value for money when you’re on the family plan.

 Do you have any thoughts on AT&T wireless?
 Share your experience with us in the comment section below.